SirEOF/six_hack/README.md

     Sixhack_bank_bot, [06.03.16 12:28]
     I just sent the money to @friends_name

-@friends_name receives a confirmation message (if their telegram name is their alias)
+- @friends_name receives a confirmation message (if their telegram name is their alias)

     Sixhack_bank_bot, [06.03.16 12:28]
     Hey @friends_name, @Telegram_user sent you 150 pounds.
-Check your bank account and send him a thank you message.
+    Check your bank account and send your friend @Telegram_user a thank you message.

 ## Spending:

 ### Traditional banks
-wait for a paper letter to come through the door or log into your online bank to download a csv, which you need to parse in Excel
+- wait for a paper letter to come through the door or
+- log into your online bank to download a csv, which you need to parse in Excel

 ### TeleBankBot

+- ask your bot what your spending has been like
+- get a response and a recommendation, which category to watch

     Telegram_user, [06.03.16 11:08]
     What have I been spending on?